Implement maps with ready-to-use code examples

 Leaflet

-The leaflet is a fresh but already stable JavaScript library for displaying a map on the web.
+Leaflet is a stable JavaScript library for displaying a map on the web.
 The main advantage is a smaller size and simplicity, where you can quickly create an eye-candy web application.

 While it can do most of the tasks of OpenLayers, it can lack some advanced functionality.
 However, a lot of functions can be added by third-party plugins.